awsdocs/aws-iot-docs/developerguide/iot-create-rule.md

 Rule name
 The name of the rule\.
-We do not recommend using personally identifiable information in your rule names\.
+We do not recommend the use of personally identifiable information in your rule names\.

 Optional description
 A textual description of the rule\.
-We do not recommend using personally identifiable information in your rule descriptions\.
+We do not recommend the use of personally identifiable information in your rule descriptions\.

 SQL statement
 A simplified SQL syntax to filter messages received on an MQTT topic and push the data elsewhere\.
 For more information, see [AWS IoT SQL Reference](iot-sql-reference.md)\.